 ADHD (Attention-deficit hyperactivity disorder) has attracted significant research attention.
-This is a common observation, in certain countries, in young adulthood, ADHD, alcohol and other substance use disorders are common.
-But the question is that how do ADHD symptoms relate to normal personality traits in adults?
+This is a common observation; in certain countries, in young adulthood, ADHD, alcohol, and other substance use disorders are common.
+But the question is, how do ADHD symptoms relate to typical personality traits in adults?

 What is ADHD?

-Attention-Deficit Hyperactivity Disorder (ADHD) is a complex multidimensional neurodevelopmental syndrome is thought to be developing in childhood, characterized by its clinical diagnosis, symptoms of difficulty managing impulsive actions, hyperactivity, inattention that are incredibly inappropriate, continuous and pervasive that might persist throughout adolescence and adulthood.
+Attention-Deficit Hyperactivity Disorder (ADHD) is a complex multidimensional neurodevelopmental syndrome thought to develop in childhood.
+It is characterized by its clinical diagnosis, symptoms of difficulty managing impulsive actions, hyperactivity, and inattention that are incredibly inappropriate, continuous, and pervasive that might persist throughout adolescence and adulthood.

-This is the common observation that adults with ADHD are more likely to experience behavioural and mental health issues, as well as social and familial difficulties.
+This is the common observation that adults with ADHD are more likely to experience behavioral and mental health issues and social and familial difficulties.

 The famous saying is: